|

 Durham, NC: Duke University Press, 2014.

 Simon Frith & Andrew Goodwin, eds.
-On Record: Rock, Pop, and the Written Word, Pantheon Books, New York, 1990.
+On Record: Rock, Pop, and the Written Word.
+New York: Pantheon Books, 1990.

----, Noise Music: A History, London: Continuum, 2007.
+---, Noise Music: A History.
+London: Continuum, 2007.

 Stefan Helmreich.
 Sounding The Limits of Life: Essays in the Anthropology of Biology and Beyond.
 Princeton, NJ: Princeton University Press, 2016.